undecaf/storage-composer/README.md

 order of the following sections.
 Each option defaults to what was last saved to the <code>&lt;config&#x2011;file&gt;</code>.

+For each option, entering `?` will indicate what is a valid input.

 #### File systems
 Each target system _must have_ a root file system and _can have_ additional file systems.
 If the target is bootable and is running then the root file system appears at `/`.
 If the target is mounted in the host then the root file system appears at the [`Target mount point`](#miscellaneous).
-Additional file systems are mounted relative to the root file system.
+In either case, additional file systems are mounted relative to the root file system.

 The root file system has to be configured first.
 More file systems can be added afterwards.
 For each file system, the following prompts appear in this order: